emmt/EasyYorick/PACKAGES.md

    must be called to add the package to the list of available packages and to define a global variable with the URL of the original GIT repository.
-The name of this variable is the package name converted to uppercase letters and dashes converted to underscores followed by `_GIT`.
+The name of this variable is the package name converted to uppercase letters and dashes converted to underscores followed by `_ORIGIN`.

 3. The directory where is the local repository of a package is `$SRCDIR/$pkg` where `$SRCDIR` is defined by the global configuration and `$pkg` is the